timelystream/timelystream.com/docs/data-import/overview.md

 title: Importing Data
 ---

 The first step to using a database system is to insert data into that system.
-DuckDB provides several data ingestion methods that allow you to easily and efficiently fill up the database.
+Blazar provides several data ingestion methods that allow you to easily and efficiently fill up the database.
 In this section, we provide an overview of these methods so you can select which one is correct for you.

 ### Insert Statements
 Insert statements are the standard way of loading data into a database system.
 They are suitable for quick prototyping, but should be avoided for bulk loading as they have significant per-row overhead.